Cork City Council continuously seeks to promote and support the local economy and ensure that the City is an attractive place to visit, dine and shop.

-Cork City Council is in the process of reviewing the current City Development Plan and preparing a new City Development Plan.
-This new plan will replace the current City Development Plan which was adopted in April 2009.The new plan will set out the overall strategy for the future development of Cork City.
+The City Council is currently in the process of reviewing the City Development Plan 2009 and preparing a new City Development Plan.
+The current City Plan runs to 2015 and the new Plan will cover the period from 2015 – 2021.

 The Development Plan will set out an overall strategy for the proper planning and sustainable development of the City for a six-year period and set out a guiding policy for the development of the city in terms of physical growth and renewal, economic, social and cultural activity and environmental protection and enhancement.

 Cork City Council has published proposals for the major new Marina Park, the first phase of which will cost €3.5million.

 The section of the Marina that runs alongside the river Lee will be pedestrianized and transformed into a wide promenade for walkers, joggers and cyclists.
 The footpath on the river side will be brought level with a new road surface while the south-side footpath will be replaced with grass.

 National Spring Clean takes place during the month of April 2014.
 Play your part by organising a clean-up of your area by your Community or Residents’ Association

 The National Spring Clean is Ireland’s largest anti-litter initiative organised by An Taisce and funded by the Department of the Environment, Community and Local Government.

 The campaign runs throughout the month of April every year with clean-up events taking place in towns and communities all over the country.
 Over 500,000 volunteers participated in clean-ups throughout the country last April.